 In Tennessee, a sublessor must:

-- Give a subtenant fourteen days (14) written notice to pay rent or leave, or seven days (7) if you’ve provided them the same notice within the last six months
+- Give a subtenant fourteen days (14) written notice to pay rent or leave, or seven days (7) if you’ve provided them the duplicate notice within the last six months

 - Return the security deposit within thirty days (30) of the end of the sublease